-Are your loved ones financially prepared for the possibility of needing long term care?
+Are your loved ones financially prepared for the possibility of needing long-term care?
 What is their “aging plan” – would they prefer to stay in their home no matter what, or is an assisted living community an option?
-Discussing your loved ones’ needs, wishes, and options will include them in the preparations for the likelihood of needing long term care, whether it’s needed next week or 20 years from now.
+Discussing your loved ones’ needs, wishes, and options will include them in the preparations for the likelihood of needing long term care, whether it is needed next week or 20 years from now.

 “Elderly loved ones usually appreciate an honest conversation,” Henston said.
 “If you discuss that it’s important to communicate their wishes for retirement and end-of-life care, you’ll go farther than if you are condescending or dishonest.”

 Spending time with your loved one, especially in their home, also gives you a chance to evaluate their physical, mental, and emotional health, and to spot any warning signs that they may need assistance.
 It’s usually easy to tell if there are problems – you will quickly notice if things seem “off” or out of the ordinary.
 A few things to look out for are:

 - Unpaid bills or trouble keeping up with finances